Tea with pine nuts

-Tea with pine nuts, or in French Thé aux pignons is a traditional Tunisian culinary specialty.
+Tea with pine nuts, or in French, Thé aux pignons, is a traditional Tunisian culinary specialty.
 This type of maghrebi mint tea (or geranium tea sometimes in winter) is typically served during occasions such as weddings, family meetings or meetings between friends.
-The pine nuts that accompany it and make it special can be replaced by almonds or roasted peanuts.
+The pine nuts can often be replaced by almonds or roasted peanuts.

-Preparation

-Tunisian tea with pine nuts can be prepared with green tea leaves (unfermented tea) or black tea leaves (also called red tea in Tunisia).

-Water is boiled in a teapot while a handful of tea leaves are rinsed in boiling water before boiling over low heat in the teapot half-filled with water; sugar is added to it as desired.
-The tea is ready when it loses its bitter taste.
-You can add mint leaves — or geranium leaves or essence if using black tea — and let them steep for a while before serving the tea.

-Pine nuts are best toasted lightly over very low heat, but they can also be served plain.

 Service

 A few teaspoons of pine nuts are placed in each glass before pouring the hot tea.
-The pine nuts float if the tea is very sweet, otherwise they remain at the bottom of the glass.
+The pine nuts float if the tea is very sweet; otherwise, they remain at the bottom of the glass.

-It is also possible to serve the tea without pine nuts and let the guests put the desired amount of pine nuts in their glasses.
+Guests may also put the desired amount of pine nuts in their tea, which can be served without pine nuts.

-Tea with pine nuts can be drunk late morning, afternoon or evening.